-When you graduate, you can keep using your student credit card—especially if you like its rewards program, APR, or fee structure.
-Besides, your student credit card may be very similar to an equivalent non-student card your credit card issuer offers.
-That’s the case with the Bank of America Cash Rewards credit card, for instance, and the Bank of America Cash Rewards Credit Card for Students.
+After you graduate, you can keep using your student credit card—especially if you like its rewards program, APR, or fee structure.
+Besides, the card may be very similar to an equivalent non-student card that your credit card issuer offers.
+This is the case with the Bank of America Cash Rewards credit card, for instance, and the Bank of America Cash Rewards Credit Card for Students.
 The two cards currently offer the same cash-back rewards rate and the same ongoing APR.

 Ask Your Issuer for a Different Card